 Agora describes itself as the UK's open forum for foreign policy.
-Agora provides a platform for people who are knowledgeable and passionate about international affairs.
+It provides a platform for people who are knowledgeable and passionate about international affairs.
 The aim is to create and grow a community that combines the intellectual rigour of academia with the professional standards of a think tank.
 Agora supports their members in developing ideas and empower them to influence foreign policy outside of the conventional channels.
-Agora works to produce informed, creative, and pragmatic foreign policy proposals.
+It works to produce informed, creative, and pragmatic foreign policy proposals.
 Through their blogs, briefings, reports, and events we allow a wide range of voices to participate in the key debates on the future of international relations.
-Agora will officially launch in London in November 2017.
-You can find out more and watch them develop by visiting their website and social media channels.
+Agora launched in London in November 2017.
+You can find out more about their work by visiting their website and social media channels.

 A small group in Vienna brings the grassroots concept to Austria's think tank landscape.
 Vienna as a melting pot of cultures and its position as a mediator between the «West» and the «East», Vienna as a hub for global politics and last but not least all the challenges in Austria's national political sphere - all that requires a new democratic voice.
 The think tanks aim is to provide a platform for young people where relevant issues on foreign policy can be discussed beyond established party lines.
 The think tank officially launched on May 24th, 2018 in Vienna.

 Torc is the youngest think tank joining our global network and hosted its first event on Brexit in March 2018.
 With the support of foraus global and the Larix project, two members from the Agora team in the UK were able to participate in the event.
 Torc is now consolidating its launch plans.